Reviews You Can Rely On

 Soundstage

-Having a great soundstage is the earbuds' ability to place the instrument, singer, or elements around you, rather than feeling like they emanate from a single speaker.
-While not the easiest thing for a wireless earbud to achieve, some options have the ability to truly immerse you in sound, much like being center stage at Red Rocks surrounded by instruments.
+Having a great soundstage means the earbuds can place the instrument, singer, or elements around you, rather than making you feel they emanate from a single speaker.
+While not the easiest thing for a wireless earbud to achieve, some options can truly immerse you in sound, much like being center stage at Red Rocks surrounded by instruments.

 wireless earbuds - an expansive soundstage, like that with the bose (gen 2), can make...